zumasys/docs/site/rover/release-notes/web/2-0-0/README.md

 <PageHeader />

-These are the release notes for version 2.0.0 (12/3/2024) of the Rover Web application and can be made available to customers running _Rover ERP_, _IMACS_ and other non-Zumasys owned systems.
+These are the release notes for version 2.0.0 (12/9/2024) of the Rover Web application and can be made available to customers running _Rover ERP_, _IMACS_ and other non-Zumasys owned systems.
 Contact your _Client Success Manager_, [Sales](mailto:sales@zumasys.com?subject=Rover%20Web%20v2.0.0) or [Support](mailto:help@zumasys.com?subject=Rover%20Web%20v2.0.0) today!

 ## New Features

 - **Rover Web**
   - **Rover AI Assistant**
     - The Rover AI Assistant is now available for Enterprise subscribers who utilize Rover BI.
 AI Assistant is an end-to-end ERP assistant, able to answer questions about the business and also take instruction to perform a myriad of business actions.
+For more information on Rover AI Assistant, contact your _Client Success Manager_, [Sales](mailto:sales@zumasys.com?subject=RoverAI)
       ![Rover AI Assistant](./rover-ai.gif)
   - **Point of Sale**
     - Custom Part Inventory Lookup tables now support sorting and filtering.